pedramjlo/Kaschik_store_Django/README.md

 # Introduction

-Kaschik is a backend project made by Django web framework.
+Kaschik is an e-commerce backend web application made with Django v5.0.

 # Features